 Between crop cycles is a good time to thoroughly clean and disinfect your greenhouses, especially paying close attention to propagation houses.
-Cleaning earlier is better than just before opening your greenhouses for your spring production.
-This helps eliminate overwintering sites for insect and mite pests in unheated greenhouses, especially if the fall and winter is warm.
+Cleaning earlier is better than just before opening greenhouses for spring production.
+This helps eliminate overwintering sites for insect and mite pests that may overwinter in unheated greenhouses, especially if the winter is warm.